espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Heritages/Nine Lives Catfolk.md

 Your family has always seemed to bound back from disaster, not through physical hardiness or specialized skill, but from sheer luck.
 Other catfolk whisper that you have nine lives.

-If you are reduced to 0 Hit Points by a critical hit on an attack roll, you become [[Dying|Dying 1]] instead of dying 2.
+If you are reduced to 0 Hit Points by a critical hit on an attack roll, you become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dying|Dying 1]] instead of dying 2.